Banjo-Kazooie (video game): Release and promotion

 In June 1997, a working version of the game was shown at the Electronic Entertainment Expo, where it was officially announced that Dream had become Banjo-Kazooie.
 The panel, for what was considered by 64 to be Nintendo's flagship game at the event, featured several big machines and sculptures, such as those for Banjo and Mumbo Jumbo.
+The whole team got to attend for the game's unveiling, all feeling proud of their work.
 The Nintendo 64 games presented at E3 were lauded by Nintendo Power as "pushing the boundaries of interactive entertainment, innovation, and intensity".
 Banjo-Kazooie was a major example, highlighting how its advanced technology created a Disney-esque "rich, animated world full of fun animals and great music", visuals containing "rich textures, creative lighting," and dynamic music.
 The reaction from gamers and critics towards the game was generally positive, 64 magazine predicting it to be "the biggest hit of the year."
 However, it was also met with skepticism as a rip-off of Super Mario 64 and overly cute, and despised its new name.
 The gaming community was also mystified by some of its concepts, such as the usage of a bird-bear duo for a Super Mario 64-esque genre, fart sound effects for speech, and Kazooie pooping out eggs as an attack.

 The game was then presented at the 1997 annual Nintendo Space World event, where the first five worlds were playable.
 Its panel had women that were dressed up as Banjo with shirts on.
-N64 Magazine gave a glowing review of the panel, admitting it to be the event's most absorbing experience, even moreso than the Zelda game that got the most attention from other gamers and journalists.
+N64 Magazine gave a glowing review of the panel, admitting it to be the event's most absorbing experience, even moreso than The Legend of Zelda: Ocarina of Time, which received the most attention from other gamers and journalists.
 They considered the worlds immersive due to its "graphical opulence," such as the "incredibly realistic ripples" on the water, and choice of environments "realistic" even considering the cartoony characters.
 They also positively commented on its implementation of the dual-character mechanic (particularly how certain sections require a specific character unlike other games).